jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="lib-LibMODL"></a>

 ## 📙 Module Loader Library (`LibModuleLoader.galaxy`):
-A unified Module Loader Lib that allows you to choose which module to load.
+A unified module loader library for selecting which modules to load.

 <a name="lib-LibMODL-description"></a>